3-wise Independent Random Walks can be Slightly Unbounded: Introduction

 \section{Introduction}

-Random walks are well-studied stochastic processes with numerous applications in physics \cite{PhysicsCitation}, math \cite{MathCitation}, computer science \cite{ComputerScienceCitation}, economics \cite{EconomicsCitation}, and biology \cite{BiologyCitation}.
-A commonly studied random walk on $\BZ$ is a process that starts at $0$ and at each step independently moves either $+1$ or $-1$ with equal probability.
+Random walks are well-studied stochastic processes with numerous applications.
+The simplest such random walk is the random walk on $\BZ$, a process that starts at $0$ and at each step independently of all previous moves moves either $+1$ or $-1$ with equal probability.
 In this paper, we do not study this random walk but instead study $k$-wise independent random walks, meaning that steps are not totally independent but that any $k$ steps are completely independent.
 In many low-space randomized algorithms, information is tracked with processes similar to random walks, but simulating a totally random walk of $n$ steps is known to require $O(n)$ bits while there exist $k$-wise independent families which can be simulated with $O(k \lg n)$ bits \cite{kWise}.
 As a result, understanding properties of $k$-wise independent random walks have applications to streaming algorithms, such as heavy-hitters \cite{BPTree, CountSieve}, distinct elements \cite{Jarek}, and $\ell_p$ tracking \cite{LpContinuousMonitor}.

-For any $k$-wise independent random walk, where $k \ge 2$, it is well-known that after $n$ steps, the expected squared distance from the origin is exactly $n$, since $\BE_{h \in \mathcal{H}} (h(1)+...+h(n))^2 = n$ for any $2$-wise independent hash family $\mathcal{H}$.
+For any $k$-wise independent random walk, where $k \ge 2$, it is well-known that after $n$ steps, the expected squared distance from the origin is exactly $n$, since $\BE_{h \sim \mathcal{H}} (h(1)+\dots+h(n))^2 = n$ for any $2$-wise independent hash family $\mathcal{H}$.
 One can see this by expanding and applying linearity of expectation.
 This property provides good bounds for the distribution of the final position of a $2$-wise independent random walk.
-However, we study the problem of bounding the position throughout the random walk, by providing comparable moment bounds for $\sup_{1 \le i \le n} |h(1)+...+h(i)|$ rather than just for $|h(1)+...+h(n)|$ and determining an example of a $2$-wise independent random walk where the expected bounds do not hold, even though very strong bounds for even $4$-wise independent random walks can be established.
+However, we study the problem of bounding the position throughout the random walk, by providing comparable moment bounds for $\sup_{1 \le i \le n} |h(1)+\dots+h(i)|$ rather than just for $|h(1)+\dots+h(n)|$.
+Importantly, we determine an example of a $2$-wise independent random walk where the expected bounds do not hold, even though very strong bounds for even $4$-wise independent random walks can be established.